ercanersoy/Font-Library/README.md

-# Font Library
+# Ercan Ersoy's Font Library

-Copyright 2019 Ercan Ersoy
+Copyright (C) 2019 Ercan Ersoy

-The font library is useful for GLCD and LED boards.
+This library is useful for GLCDs and LED boards.

-The font library has been created by GLCD Font Creator.
+Source files has been created by GLCD Font Creator.

-This font library licensed by CC0-1.0 Universal License.
+This software licensed by CC0-1.0 Universal License.